Chad Isaak trial: The latest

 This is a continuing story and will be updated as new details develop.
 Keep checking back for the latest information available.
+Live streaming of the trial is here.
 Other articles are also available here.

 Tuesday, August 3